temporalio/documentation/docs/go-hello-world.md

 1. An Activity function.
 2. A Workflow function.
 3. A Worker to host the Activity and Workflow code.
-4. A function to start the Workflow.
+4. A frontend to start the Workflow.

 ![Two](/img/docs/two.png) &nbsp;&nbsp; **How does the Temporal server get information to the Worker?**

-It puts information into a Task Queue.
+It adds the information to a Task Queue.

 ![Three](/img/docs/three.png) &nbsp;&nbsp; **True or false, Temporal Activity and Workflow functions are just normal Go functions?**